Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

-i.e., rotation eigenvalue $-1$ at each 0D block $\mu_2$ cannot be trivialized by atomic insulator $|\xi\rangle_{p2}^{\mu_2}$.
-Therefore, aforementioned 1D bubble construction leads to the trivialization of rotation eigenvalues at $\mu_1$.
+Similar with the crystalline TSC, rotation eigenvalue at each $\mu_1$ can be changed by $|\xi\rangle_{cmm}^{\mu_1}$.
 Then we consider the 1D bubble equivalence on 1D blocks labeled by $\tau_2$: we decorate an identical 1D ``particle-hole'' bubble as aforementioned on each $\tau_2$.
 Near each 0D block labeled by $\mu_2$, there are two particles forming the following atomic insulator: